kumar303/llama-deal-with-it/README.md

 # 🔥

+What is it?
 My kids and I vibe-coded a llama dance party using [`claude-4.1-opus`](https://www.anthropic.com/).
 We started with this prompt:

 <details>
 <summary>👩🏽‍💻 Expand</summary>